-PRINT N AME: DA ATE:
+PRINT N AME: D OATE:

-receiving received E g to your student medical records, you do not recan annual TB skin test may include a previous has BCG Vaccine, allergic reaction to a previous skin ative chest x-ray is required (within the last two istory of a pen test, or other ositive TB skin test, history of having
+receiving received I g to your student medical records, you do not rean annual TB skin test may include a previous BCG Vaccine, allergic reaction to a previous skative chest x-ray is required (within the last two history of a poin test, or other ositive TB skin test, history of having

-of the sym symptoms appetite, a suspected provider a ays are not required on an annual basis by East Conptoms of active pulmonary TB which include consistent with TB also include fever, chills, nit and weight loss.
-TB should be considered in per of having TB will be referred for a complete most their expense. list below as to any symptoms you may have. ough, chest p ght sweats, l sons who ha pain, and hecoming ve these sy nemoptysis.
-Systemic tired easily, loss of symptoms.
+of the sym symptoms appetite, a suspected provider a eys are not required on an annual basis by East aptoms of active pulmonary TB which include a consistent with TB also include fever, chills, rand weight loss.
+TB should be considered in per of having TB will be referred for a complete mattheir expense. cough, chest paight sweats, larsons who ha pain, and hecoming ve these s nemoptysis.
+Systemic tired easily, loss of ymptoms.
 Persons

 Yes No ٦

 Cough 168 110 -

 Chest Pain

-Hemoptysis (coughing & spitting up blood) -
+Hemoptysis (coughing & spitting up blood)

 Fever

-Chills
+Chills 7

-Night Sweats Tire Easily -
+Night Sweats 7

-Loss of Appetite -
+Tire Easily 7

-Weight Loss
+Loss of Appetite 7

 Weight Loss

 SIGNATU JRE: DATE:

-Please cor mplete and return this questionnaire to the ECC Nursing Dep artment by y the following date:
+Please cor mplete and return this questionnaire to the ECC Nursing Dep artment b y the following date:

-Source: CDC, Recommendations & Reports Guidel mycobacterium tuberculosis in Health-care • venting the e Transmission of
+Source: CDC, Recommendations & Reports Guide mycobacterium tuberculosis in Health-car - venting the e Transmission of